A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Discussion

-Several emerging topics in TWAS are left for future work. {For the current single-tissue QTWAS framework, we recommend a larger sample size of eQTL data, such as the whole blood tissue we considered from GTEx, which leads to more robust and trustworthy results.
-For future research, it is desirable to develop approaches that combine data on multiple tissues to increase the total sample size of eQTL studies for the estimation of the conditional distribution of gene expression.} Such approaches have been developed before, e.g., UTMOST \citep{hu2019statistical}, and have been shown to effectively increase imputation accuracy and power.
-Multi-tissue quantile modeling may allow investigations of more comprehensive nonlinear associations across tissues. {Furthermore, the current QTWAS framework can be better developed when individual GWAS data are available, which would allow nonparametric approaches to estimate higher-resolution nonlinear gene-trait associations and multiplicative errors instead of additive errors, depending on the original transformation applied to the trait. }
+In addition, several emerging topics are worth exploring for future work.
+It is desirable to develop approaches that combine data on multiple tissues to increase the total sample size of eQTL studies for the estimation of the conditional distribution of gene expression.
+Such approaches have been developed before, e.g., UTMOST \citep{hu2019statistical}, and have been shown to effectively increase imputation accuracy and power.
+Multi-tissue quantile modeling may allow investigations of more comprehensive nonlinear associations across tissues.
+Furthermore, the current QTWAS framework can be better developed when individual GWAS data are available, which would allow nonparametric approaches to estimate higher-resolution nonlinear gene-trait associations and multiplicative errors instead of additive errors, depending on the original transformation applied to the trait.